Hybrid Car: Facts and Tips You Should Know Before Buying

 - Parallel Hybrid: Under load and when a lot of power needed, both of the gas-engine and the electric motor combine to propel the vehicle.
-On the other hand, when a low power is needed, only the electric motor propel the vehicle.
+On the other hand, when low power is needed, only the electric motor propels the vehicle.
 Bear in mind that the computer system controls the aforesaid operation.

 - Series Hybrid: The electric drive motor only propels this hybrid.
 That electric drive motor can be powered in two ways; by the gas-engine and the battery pack.
 The battery pack is recharged by plugging it in.

 - Powersplit Hybrid: These hybrids use both parallel and series configurations.
-By using the powersplit system, the electric motor of the hybrid car can provide high torque when it is most efficient, such as at start up.
+By using the power-split system, the electric motor of the hybrid car can provide high torque when it is most efficient, such as at startup.